The Women's Journal

 My story

-In 2012, I was suffering from thyroid toxicosis as a result of Graves’ disease.
+In 2012, I was suffering from thyroid toxicosis because of Graves’ disease.
 Sadly, after radioactive iodine (RAI) treatment I did not respond well to the traditionally prescribed levothyroxine.
-I felt awful on levothyroxine after RAI treatment, my healthcare provider told me “everything was fine” and I was referred to mental health because my symptoms were “all in my head.”
+I felt awful on levothyroxine after RAI treatment, my healthcare provider told me “Everything was fine” and I was referred to mental health because my symptoms were “all in my head.”
 But I was not fine, not even close.
 I struggled with hypothyroid symptoms for months and could not live my life fully as a mother, a wife, and a nurse practitioner.
-Consequently, I drove hours into nearby states searching for a provider who would listen to me and help me deal with my symptoms.
+Consequently, I drove hours into nearby states searching for a provider who would listen to me and help me feel better.
 Finally, after many months of searching, I found someone who explained why I was feeling so terrible on levothyroxine.
 Thankfully, my new provider listened and taught me a great deal about thyroid disease and explained how my body used levothyroxine.
 This new information was life changing.
 This person helped me feel better again and this experience fueled my interest in thyroid disease and treatment.

 “Normal range”